ryanlrappa/fitness-app-classification/assessment2.md

 Your task is to build a model to classify the data.
 You should use whatever libraries you find helpful (sklearn, nltk, etc.)

-You should submit two files:
+You should submit two files located in the `submissions/` folder:

 * `personagraph.py` containing your code
 * `personagraph.txt` (or markdown if you prefer) containing your analysis